carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

+# LAB review the validate() and generate() functions
+Split the methods in elementary responsibilities

+# Synchronization point
+At this point you should have separate methods for
+- validating a single expense
+- generating the header
+- generating the validated expenses table
+  - generating a single line of the output
+- generating the footer

 ## Primitives, Orchestrators, level of abstraction
 * Primitives: small, focused, typically use-case independent
 * Orchestrators: implement use-cases by combining primitives